 Decision criteria for option "Rebuild"

-When to choose a Rebuild:
+When to choose a Rebuild

 - If you already manage your infrastructure using tools like Ansible or Terraform and can redeploy your OpenStack environment in an automated way.